 Note: Straight acetone can remove color from some fabrics and may cloud some surfaces, so use with caution and always test a small area first before you begin.

 Superglue is vulnerable to friction, so a little extra elbow grease will be the key to removing it from countertops, plastic, or other hard surfaces.
 Apply acetone to the unwanted glue, then slowly try to peel it off.
 If the glue doesn’t budge at first, gently use a putty knife or sandpaper to scrape the glue away, remembering that you may need to reapply the acetone a few times before your table or countertop is glue-free again.

 Apply acetone to a paper towel or cotton swab, then press and hold the material onto the superglue spot for a few minutes—but only after you test the nail polish remover on an inconspicuous section first.
 If you don’t see any discoloration or damage, then you can apply it to a more noticeable portion of the fabric.
-Next, scrub the stain with an old toothbrush or scrub brush until the glue flakes off; reapply and work in stages as necessary.
+Next, scrub the stain with a scrub brush until the glue flakes off; reapply and work in stages as necessary.
 Finish by rubbing a dollop of laundry detergent into the spot and washing the piece in the laundry to remove any residual glue or acetone.